A quantum picture of light-suppressed photosynthetic charge transfer: Model

 \section{Model}

-We consider the electronic dynamics on the donor sides of PSI and PSII, where electrons are transferred from the immediate donors, PC and TyrZ (as well as TyrD) respectively, to P700 and P680, and then are excited upon absorption of photons to create excited states P$700^*$ and P$680^*$ which further pass on the electrons to form primary charge separations.
-The electronic system of interest at PSI is a three-level one, illustrated in Fig.~\ref{fig:zero}(b), with an electron possibly occupying a PC state, denoted by a quantum state $\ket{L}$ and corresponding to the configuration (PC, P$700^+$), or occupying the ground state of P700, denoted by $\ket{R}$ and corresponding to the configuration (PC$^+$, P700), or occupying the excited state of P700, denoted by $\ket{R^{*}}$ and corresponding to the configuration (PC$^+$, P$700^*$).
+We consider electron turnover on the donor sides of PSI and PSII, where electrons are transferred from the immediate donors, PC and TyrZ respectively, to P700 and P680, and then are excited upon absorption of photons to create excited states P$700^*$ and P$680^*$ which further pass on the electrons to form initial charge separations.
+The electronic system of interest at PSI is a three-level one, illustrated in Fig.~\ref{fig:zero}(b), with an electron possibly occupying a PC state, denoted by a quantum state $\ket{L}$ and corresponding to the configuration (PC, P$700^+$), or occupying the ground state of P700, denoted by $\ket{R}$ and corresponding to the configuration (PC$^+$, P700), or occupying the excited state P$700^*$, denoted by $\ket{R^{*}}$ and corresponding to the configuration (PC$^+$, P$700^*$).
 Here PC$^+$ stands for oxidized PC.
-Similar definitions are implied for the discussion of PSII.
+In reality P$700^*$ may be understood as a superposition state of excitons, and the three-level system may be imagined a charge transfer complex formed by PC and PSI.
+The configurations keep track of the association of the electron with the molecules in the complex, following usual notation~\cite{haehnel1996}.
+Similarly defined configurations are implied for PSII when needed.

-The system under consideration is not in thermal equilibrium but is one coherently driven by light.
-To model the dynamic effects in such a driven system, we single out the photon mode most resonant with excitation of electrons and adopt a full quantum mechanical description of its interactions by the Jaynes–Cummings model.\cite{JC-shore} A similar idea is often employed in the lab, where a laser or a filtered monochromatic light is used to measure the light responses of photosynthetic parameters.
+The system under consideration is not in thermal equilibrium but is one driven by light.
+To model the dynamic effects of light, we single out the photon mode most resonant with the electronic transition and adopt a full quantum mechanical description of its interactions by a Jaynes–Cummings term~\cite{JC-shore}.
+A similar idea is often employed in the lab, where a monochromatic light is used in photosynthetic measurements to rule out potential mixing of undesirable signals.
 The Hamiltonian is

-where $a^{\dagger}$ is the photon creation operator, $\omega$ is the photon energy, and $g$ is the electron-photon coupling strength. $\Delta_1$ and $\Delta_2$ are the energy differences between $\ket{L}$ and $\ket{R}$ and between $\ket{R}$ and $\ket{R^{*}}$, respectively. $\Gamma$ is the experimentally tunable transition amplitude between $\ket{L}$ and $\ket{R}$ in the redox reaction.\cite{marcus1985} In PSI photochemistry, for instance, application of PC inhibitors effectively reduces the statistical average of $\Gamma$.\cite{haehnel1982} We set $\hbar=1$ throughout the paper.
+where $a^{\dagger}$ is the photon creation operator, $\omega$ is the photon energy, and $g$ is the electron–photon coupling strength. $\Delta_1$ and $\Delta_2$ are the energy differences between $\ket{L}$ and $\ket{R}$ and between $\ket{R}$ and $\ket{R^{*}}$, respectively. $\Gamma$ is the experimentally tunable transition amplitude between $\ket{L}$ and $\ket{R}$ in the redox reaction~\cite{marcus1985}.
+In PSI photochemistry, for instance, application of PC inhibitors effectively reduces the statistical average of $\Gamma$~\cite{haehnel1982}.
+We set $\hbar=1$ throughout the paper.